makenai/RollerDog/README.md

 t_joint.scad - Clamps a PVC pipe perpendicular to another PVC pipe.
 This is similar to a T intersection made of PVC but doesn't require two cut sections so it can be adjusted easily.

 hubcap.scad - Probably not of used to most people without modification.
 These are little hubcaps for the upcycled stroller wheels I am using.
 They are monogrammed with a 't' for Tootsie, the dog the wheelchair is being made for.

+endcap.scad - Attached the harness to the pipe structure using zip ties.